Rusty Gilpin » Paramedic FAQ

 What are the pre-requisites?

 To be eligible for enrollment you must be a currently nationally certified EMT or AEMT through the NREMT.
 You will also need to complete an approved Anatomy & Physiology course (not all A&P courses are accepted – College level courses are almost always accepted).
-GCTC offers several online A&P courses throughout the year.
+GCTC offers an 8 week A&P course that starts in August and completes before the start of Paramedic.

 When does the next class start?